rooch-network/flexEmu/README.md

 # OMO

-Bytecode emulator with per-step state proof.
+General purpose bytecode emulator with per-step proof.
 It can be used to generate challenge proof of optimistic rollup, and other scenarios in blockchain which need state proof.